xingyifei2016/CL/README.md

-# A Basic implementation of incremental learning baselines
+# A basic implementation of incremental learning baselines

+## Training on tiny imagenet